vikipranata/vikipranata/content/posts/openstack-kolla-ansible-2024.2/index.md

 ---

 ## *Preparation*
-I used five VM nodes for this home lab project with 16 Cores 16GB Memory and 40GB for the root disk with systems operation _Ubuntu 22.04.5 LTS_.
+I used five VM nodes for this home lab project with 16 Cores 16GB Memory and 40GB for the root disk with operating systems _Ubuntu 22.04.5 LTS_.

 | *Node Hostname* | *Node Role* | *vCPU* | *Memory* | *RootDisk* | *ManagementNet* | *StorageNet* |
 | -------- | ------- | ------- | ------- | ------- | ------- | ------- |